sigasi/sigasi_insights/content/manual/tools.md

 When you close the builder configuration dialog windows, the new builder will automatically be run.
-In our example of a Modelsim Makefile, Modelsim’s messages will appear in the console view.
+In our example of a Modelsim Makefile, Modelsim's messages will appear in the console view.

 {{< figure src="/img/manual/makefiles_consoleoutput.png" >}}